-On one of several trips to the British Isles in 1999, we limited our scope to England, Scotland and Wales, driving stalwartly on the left side of roadways varying from high speed “dual carriageways” to single lane country roads in the more remote areas.
+In 1999, on one of several trips to the British Isles, we limited our scope to England, Scotland and Wales, driving stalwartly on the left side of roadways varying from high speed “dual carriageways” to single lane country roads in the more remote areas.

 We started with a nostalgic return to Bickleigh Cottage, a gorgeous thatched roof bed and breakfast hideaway near Exeter in Devon where we stayed on our first overseas trip in 1976.